 Genealogy nowadays is more of a hobby, not an indicator of one’s place in life or social structure.
 For that reason, few people realize the positive emotional impact that comes with learning more about their family history.
 Though most (at least in the U.S.) are no longer defined or restricted by family, discovering one’s history can lead to a deeper, more enriched sense of self.
 Some people like to set up websites detailing their family tree so that they can share it with all of their relatives, if you’d like to do that see offer here for discounted web hosting.

 New technologies have made it so much easier to research your family history.
 With sites like Ancestry.com, you can find out not only your family tree, but your genetic lineage as well.
-Here’s a coupon site that’s offering discount codes on Ancestry.com:
+Here’s a an ancestry dna coupon site that’s offering a $69 testing kit sale on Ancestry.com:

 Regardless of your reason, starting your family tree is easy and gratifying, thanks to the popularity of the hobby and research available online and elsewhere.

 What is a Family Tree?

 A family tree is a chart of names and dates, sometimes with additional brief details.
 The chart may look like a tree, but other formats are also available.
 The easiest way to begin is with one individual as the “trunk”, focusing on the lineage of one surname at a time.
 For example, trace the line back through one of your parents before you begin the other.
 A family tree can be as complicated as you wish, as filled with as much information as you wish to include and are able to find, though it may not always be perfectly shaped due to lost data.